taisei-project/taisei/doc/BUILD.rst

 Checking Out Code
 -----------------

-First, you'll need to checkout the repository.
+First, you’ll need to checkout the repository.
 You can do that with the following:

 .. code:: sh